We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 In fact, 3 months after therapy ended, those who had participated in online therapy were still faring well, while those who had in-person therapy reported worsening symptoms.

-Although online therapy can be beneficial and helpful, it’s not right for every mental health situation.
+Although online therapy can be beneficial and helpful, it’s not right for every mental health condition.

-These online therapy platforms are also not designed to provide services to children.
-Talkspace does provide counseling to teenagers ages 13 to 18 with parental consent, and BetterHelp offers teen counseling through its affiliate site, TeenCounseling.
+These online therapy platforms are also not designed to provide services to young children.
+Talkspace does provide counseling to teenagers ages 13–18 with parental consent, and BetterHelp offers teen counseling through its affiliate site, TeenCounseling.

-According to both platforms, they’re also not able to provide legal documentation for court-ordered therapy or disability programs.
-Additionally, they may not be a viable option if you’ve been asked by your employer or your school to receive counseling.
+According to both platforms, they’re also unable to provide legal documentation for court-ordered therapy or disability programs.
+Additionally, they may not be a viable option if your employer or your school has asked you to receive counseling.

 |Cost||$69–$129 per week||$65 per week|